onqtam/headjack/docs/why/SYSTEM.md

 ^^ Thank God for the UN

+> "Anti-intellectualism has been a constant thread winding its way through our political and cultural life, nurtured by the false notion that democracy means that 'my ignorance is just as good as your knowledge.'" - [Isaac Asimov](https://www.goodreads.com/quotes/84250-anti-intellectualism-has-been-a-constant-thread-winding-its-way-through)

 > "Politicians should wear sponsor jackets like Nascar drivers, then we know who owns them." - [Robin Williams](https://quotepark.com/quotes/2092802-robin-williams-politicians-should-wear-sponsor-jackets-like-nasca/)

 > "Politics is the gentle art of getting votes from the poor and campaign funds from the rich, by promising to protect each from the other." - [Oscar Ameringer](https://www.goodreads.com/quotes/415646-politics-is-the-gentle-art-of-getting-votes-from-the)